 Why Should Cyclists Stretch?

 Let’s be frank, the sport of cycling isn’t exactly forgiving when it comes to the tension that results from numerous hours of training, riding, and racing.
-Restore normalcy to your body posture and break any unhealthy tendencies caused from your bike position by making stretching a normal practice within your typical training schedule.
+You can restore normalcy to your body posture and break any unhealthy tendencies caused from your bike position by making stretching a regular practice within your typical training schedule.

-We’re looking to properly align the spine and loosen both the pelvic and shoulder girdles — the parts of the body subject to becoming overly tightened — to achieve each of these mentioned benefits.
-This specific stretching routine utilizes two different stretching techniques.
+Essentially, you want movements that properly align the spine and loosen both the pelvic and shoulder girdles.
+These are the parts of the body subject to becoming overly tightened from riding on the bike.
+To achieve each of these mentioned benefits, the stretching routine we recommend utilizes two different stretching techniques.

-- Oscillation in the context of stretching refers to the technique of back and forth motions, in and out of a flex position.
-These are typically referred to as dynamic stretches.
+Our stretching routine concludes with two stretches using the technique of oscillation.
+Oscillation in the context of stretching refers to the technique of back and forth motions, in and out of a flex position.
+These are often referred to as dynamic stretches.

 Can Stretching Increase Performance?

 We’re not going to say that stretching will be the deciding factor on race day.
-We will say that stretching is understood better than ever before1, and research supports increased range of motion as a result of including PNF and oscillation stretches into a training routine.
+We will say that stretching is understood better than ever before, and research supports an increased range of motion as a result of including PNF and oscillation stretches into a training routine.

-- Does stretching mean better performance?
+- Does stretching for cyclists mean better performance?
 Maybe, not directly.

 - Does stretching increase an athlete’s range of motion?
 Yes.